bizlett/movie-search/README.md

 * As a returning user, I want to see different film recommendations to what I've seen before.

 #### **Frequent Visitor Goals**
-* As a frequent user, I want to be able to search for movies to watch based on different queries.
+* As a frequent user, I want to be able to search for movies to watch based on different search terms.

 <a></a>

 ### **Business Goals**
-* Inform the user about popular or trending movies
+* Inform the user about popular or trending movies.
-* Provide the user with recommendations for movies to watch from their favourite writers, directors or producers
+* Provide the user with recommendations for movies to watch from their favourite writers, directors or actors.

 <a></a>